vishalmishra5544/MY_E-Classroom/README.md

 	For Admins :

                                     	Login

                                     	Dashboard :

                                                             •	See,Update and edit attendance of students,

                                                             •	See,Update and edit curriculum or courses available,

                                                             •	See,Update and edit lessons available,

                                                             •	See,Update and edit comments and replies in lessons

                                                             •	See,Update and edit feedbacks and applications

                                                             •	Create and See assigments and questions in it

                                                             •	view marks of students

                                     	Admin page:

                                                            •	add or delete teacher ,

                                                            •	add or delete student profile

                                                            •	add or delete courses.

 	For Teachers:

                                     	Login

                                     	Dashboard :

                                                             •	See,Update and edit attendance of students,

                                                             •	See,Update and edit curriculum or courses available,

                                                             •	See,Update and edit lessons available,

                                                             •	See,Update and edit comments and replies in lessons

                                                             •	See,Update and edit feedbacks and applications

                                                             •	Create and See assigments and questions in it

                                                             •	view marks of students

                                     	Admin page: (only if teacher has admin rights)

                                                                             •	add or delete teacher ,

-•	add or delete student profile
+                                                                            •	add or delete student profile,

                                                                             •	add or delete courses.

 	For Students:

                         	Login

                         	Dashboard :

                                                •	See and Mark attendance of students,

                                                •	See and register curriculum or courses available,

                                                •	view lessons available,

                                                •	download ppts, lecture recorded videos, lectures notes,

                                                •	See and add comments and replies in lessons,

                                                •	See and add new feedbacks and applications forms,

-•	See and submit assigments  questions.
+                                               •	See and submit assigments  questions,

                                                •	view marks of students

-other pages independent of the user type to be shown are
+other pages independent of the user type to be shown are:

                                                             •	Home

                                                             •	Contact us/feedback

                                                             •	About us